 “The Coopers Lofts are where the history of the site can really be felt – period features like high ceilings, exposed iron and brickwork, and restored industrial style windows are a throwback to the brewery’s 19th-century origins.
 Outside, the buildings facades preserve the heritage of the buildings.” – HomeViews Property Pro on Ram Quarter

 “Moved into the development in summer 2018 as a new build.
 Lovely spacious apartment with all modern fixtures and fittings.
 Great location with the south side shopping centre a 2min walk and lovely pubs and restaurants in the area.
 Easy access into Waterloo from Wandsworth town- 13min with trains every 10mins.
-Energy efficient apartments mean low bills, I think I’ve only had the heating on once since moving in.” – Amy, verified resident at Ram Quarter
+Energy efficient apartments mean low bills, I think I’ve only had the heating on once since moving in.” – Amy, verified renter at Ram Quarter, in Wandsworth

 Despite its plentiful hustle and bustle, Wandsworth is a peaceful, green borough – the perfect antidote to busy city life.
 Wandsworth Common is the area’s heart, an 175-acre stretch of picnic space and nature trails.
 There’s a wildlife centre and a lake made for strolling, as well.
 You’ll find more of the same at King George’s Park, plus sports pitches and a tennis club.